LEVELS OF NUDITY AND TYPE OF SHOOT DEFINITIONS

 PARTIAL NUDITY

 Some models are comfortable with some nudity but not full nudity.
-Partial nudity is when either the breast or the crotch area is exposed, but not both.
-Some models are not comfortable with certain parts of their body being seen.
+Partial nudity is when EITHER the breast OR the crotch area is exposed, but not both.
+Some models are not comfortable with certain parts of their body being seen but not others.
 If this applies to you, set those boundaries and expectations in advance.

 FULL NUDITY WITH IDENTITY CONCEALED

+A model’s identity can be concealed in a number of ways, such as wearing a mask, having a model always look away, hide their face with their hair, only shooting from the neck down, editing out identifying marks or tattoos, or putting a black bar across the eyes or whole face.
 Some models are comfortable with full nudity, but feel the need to conceal their identity due to a large range of reasons, often due to work, or social reasons.
-This is an option for those who have concerns.
+This is an option for those who have those concerns.

 FULL NUDITY

-Full nudity is exactly what is sounds like.
-The images do not have to be close up, or erotic in nature to contain full nudity.
+Full nudity is exactly what is sounds like, the model is fully naked.
+Full nudity DOES NOT automatically involve ‘open leg’, ‘close ups’, or images that are erotic in nature.
 In full nudity nothing is covered and no attempt to conceal the body is made.

 LIGHT BONDAGE

 Light bondage is where the model is posed restrained or tied up.
 There are several things to note about this.
-Light bondage involves simple, easily removed restraints.
-Light bondage can, but does not automatically involve nudity.
-PHOTO SHOOTS ARE NOT KINKY BONDAGE SESSIONS.
-No actual BDSM play should occur without express permission by everyone involved.
+Light bondage involves simple, easily removed restraints (often able to be removed by the model themselves), and the model retains the ability to speak / communicate easily.
+Light bondage CAN, but DOES NOT automatically involve nudity.
+PHOTO AND VIDEO SHOOTS ARE NOT KINKY BONDAGE SESSIONS.
+No actual BDSM play should occur without express permission by everyone involved IN ADVANCE.

 HEAVY BONDAGE

 Heavy bondage starts to get into more extreme poses.
-Typically, bondage is considered heavy if the restraints cannot be undone quickly and the models movement is severely restricted.
+Typically, bondage is considered heavy if the restraints cannot be undone quickly (or by the model involved themself) and the models ability to speak or EASILY communicate is severely restricted.
 Heavy bondage often involves blind folds or ball gags which restrict the model knowing what is going on, or calling for help.
-PHOTO SHOOTS ARE NOT KINKY BONDAGE SESSIONS.
-No actual BDSM play should occur without express permission by everyone involved.
+PHOTO AND VIDEO SHOOTS ARE NOT KINKY BONDAGE SESSIONS.
+No actual BDSM play should occur without express permission by everyone involved IN ADVANCE.

 ROPE WORK